mtelligent/SitecoreWebPushNotifications/README.md

 ### JavaScript Library

-To make it easier to manage the subscription process, we have provided a JavaScript library that makes subscriptions seamles.
+To make it easier to manage the subscription process, we have provided a JavaScript library that makes subscriptions seamless.
 The source file is included in the package here:

 ```
 /content/Feature/PushNotification/PushNotification.js